Renewable Energy Powers Jobs For Almost 10 Million People

 According to the International Renewable Energy Agency's (IRENA) annual report, the renewable energy industry employed 9.8 million people last year, which is up 1.1 percent from 2015.
 The strongest growth was seen in the solar photovoltaic category with 3.09 million jobs.
 Bloomberg reports: Here are some of the highlights from the report: Global renewables employment has climbed every year since 2012, with solar photovoltaic becoming the largest segment by total jobs in 2016.
 Solar photovoltaic employed 3.09 million people, followed by liquid biofuels at 1.7 million.
 The wind industry had 1.2 million employees, a 7 percent increase from 2015.
 Employment in renewables, excluding large hydro power, increased 2.8 percent last year to 8.3 million people, with China, Brazil, the U.S., India, Japan and Germany the leading job markets.
 Asian countries accounted for 62 percent of total jobs in 2016 compared with 50 percent in 2013.
 Renewables jobs could total 24 million in 2030, as more countries take steps to combat climate change, IRENA said.

 Which comes at the cost of environmentalism.
-(Score:2)
+(Score:1)

 While coal and other environmentalist-hostile industries are assaulted by regulatory burdens.
 In addition, the alleged jobs in suitably-blessed energy forms do not translate well to places favored by coal - which can amount to an indirect assault on the Appalachian regions.